 Every local authority has a code of conduct setting out the rules about the ethical behaviour expected of Councillors.
-The code adopted by us can be found in part 5 of the council's constitution.
+The code adopted by us can be found in the council's constitution.
 Each Parish Council has its own code which will be available from the Parish Clerk.

 Complain about a councillor